 When is the best time to visit Washington DC?

 Washington DC gets VERY cold in the winter.
 And it gets really hot during the summer.
 Therefore the shoulder seasons are a great time to visit.
 Spring time is perfect as this is when the cherry blossom are in bloom (usually late March/early April).
-This is a spectacular sight to see – although be prepared for the crowds!
+The Washington DC cherry blossoms are a spectacular sight to see – although be prepared for the crowds!